By Joseph Gurney, Paul R. Lawrence, and Mark Abramson

 Cross-agency collaboration will be key to a successful transition for the next presidential administration.
 That's one top-level finding from a series of workshops conducted by the National Academy of Public Administration.
 Don Kettl, professor of public policy at the University of Maryland and chairman of the NAPA collaboration panel joins Federal Drive with Tom Temin with the details

-Hillary Clinton and Donald Trump, their parties’ nominations secured, are now out on the campaign trail boasting that they are well-equipped and highly prepared to step into the Oval Office next January 20 and run the country boldly and successfully.
+Hillary Clinton and Donald Trump, their parties’ nominations secured, are now out on the campaign trail boasting that site they are well-equipped and highly prepared to step into the Oval Office next January 20 and run the country boldly and successfully.

 The National Academy of Public Administration wants to see more workforce accountability and bottom-up feedback from the next presidential administration.
 In a new report, titled “Transition 2016: Equipping the Government for Success in 2016 and Beyond," NAPA offers recommendations on effective approaches to workforce recruitment and retention.